bloodraven66/web_scraper/README.md

 # web_scraper
-Simple tool to scrape text data from websites
+Simple tool to scrape text data from webpages